HumanTree92/esx_advancedvehicleshop/README.md

 # Helpfull Info:
 * This Vehicle Shops works exactly like esx_vehicleshop.
-* Currently has 9 Different Vehicle Shops.
+* Currently has 11 Different Vehicle Shops.
-  * Ambulance, Police, Mechanic, Aircrafts, Boats, Cars, Trucks, & 2 VIP Shops (Boats & Cars)
+  * Ambulance, Police, Mechanic, Taxi, Aircrafts, Boats, Cars, Trucks, & 3 VIP Shops (Aircrafts, Boats & Cars)
 * To make this Script fully work with `esx_policejob & esx_ambulancejob`
   * edit `client/vehicle.lua` and do a search for `esx_vehicleshop` & change it to `esx_advancedvehicleshop` then edit the `fxmanifest.lua` & remove the dependency for `esx_vehicleshop`.
 * You can only sell vehicles at the shop you bought it from.
   * Example: If you a buy a vehicle at the Truck Shop you won't be able to sell it at the Car Shop.
 * If you want to use the Ambulance or Police Shop you will need to Edit the sql to your needs before you upload it.
-* I have added my VIP Boat & Car Shop but you will need to setup that on your own.
+* I have added my VIP Aircraft, Boat & Car Shop but you will need to setup that on your own.
 There will be no help from me.
 * This works perfectly with my esx_advancedgarage.
 I suggest using it over any other garage system including esx_policejob & esx_ambulancejob Garages.
 * New System will pull Vehicle Name & Vehicle Category & save it in the Database.
 This way you don't need a vehicle_names.lua file.